V4Fire/Client/src/friends/block/README.md

 ### getFullBlockName

-Returns the full block name of the tied component.
+Returns the fully qualified block name of the associated component.
 This method is plugged by default.

 ```js